A delicious strawberry charlotte with a light mousse filling and sweet and crunchy ladyfingers. Just a few ingredients needed!

 - Add the strawberry puree only little by little to the gelatin, one tablespoon at a time.
 Only add the next tablespoon when the previous one has been fully incorporated into the mixture.

-- After adding about half of the strawberry puree to the gelatin in this slow manner, you can start adding a little more of the puree to the mixture, like 2-3 tablespoons at a time.
+- After adding about half of the strawberry puree to the gelatin in this slow manner, you can start adding a little more of the puree to the mixture, 2-3 tablespoons at a time.

-More strawberry cakes?
+More strawberry cakes

-Strawberry Yogurt Cheesecake - One of the best cheesecakes ever!
+- Strawberry Yogurt Cheesecake - One of the best cheesecakes ever!

-Cream Roll with Strawberries - Probably one of the easiest and most delicious ways of enjoying strawberries this spring.
+- Swiss Roll with Strawberries - Probably one of the easiest and most delicious ways of enjoying strawberries this spring.

-Strawberry Brownie Cake - An amazingly decadent brownie cake with a luscious filling made with sweetened condensed milk and cream.
+- Strawberry Brownie Cake - An amazingly decadent brownie cake with a luscious filling made with sweetened condensed milk and cream.

 Strawberry Charlotte